China’s war on coal means lots more renewable energy…and fracking

 But China is going green so quickly that projections about its energy future tend to prove too conservative.
 As a case in point, for the first time in this century, coal consumption and coal imports in China are down.

-The prediction is that this trend will continue, translating into a 15% reduction, or 300M metric tonnes less coal burned by the end of 2014, compared to 2013.
+The prediction is that this trend will continue, translating into a 15% reduction in coal imports, to less than 300M metric tonnes imported by the end of 2014.
 Moreover, evidence that this trend is long-term comes from the Beijing government’s announcement that it will ban coal use in 6 city districts by 2020 replace it with clean energy.

 Also worth noting, China’s war on coal includes the banning of sales and imports of coal containing high quantities of ash and sulfur.
 The new regulation bans for sale and import coal with more than 40% ash content and 3% sulfur .
 This ban would effectively eliminate low heating value coal from Indonesia and coal with arsenic from Australia.